Looking back at the courses I took as part of my formal engineering education, I can’t help but make two observations:

 7. Final Words

-Engineers are not restricted to technical roles, and it often happens that, as they assume more strategic positions with less technical duties, they find themselves out of their depth.
+Engineers are not restricted to technical roles, and it often happens that, as they assume more strategic positions with fewer technical duties, they find themselves out of their depth.

 While the division of labour and worker specialization has increased performance and efficiency, senior staff in today’s market must fulfil a multi-faceted role.
 Engineering training and education are very specialized as they are confined to technical fields only, and this is where informal education and a passion for learning can make a difference.